SummitRobotics/FTC2019_6833/README.md

 ## Welcome!
-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
-To use this SDK, download/clone the entire project to your local computer.
+This GitHub repository is not the same as the other.
 If you are new to the *FIRST* Tech Challenge software and control system, you should visit the online wiki to learn how to install, configure, and use the software and control system:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;https://github.com/ftctechnh/ftc_app/wiki